-If you’re running into trouble, here are some simple steps to try.
+If you’re running into trouble here are some simple steps to try.

 Make sure your iPad/iPhone and Mac are both on the same Wi-Fi network.
 If your Mac is wired, be sure it is on the same network segment as your Wi-Fi network.

 Reset your Apple Airport, Time Capsule, or other wireless access point/router.
 This is especially important if you've upgraded OS X, as it can remove cached, invalid records preventing sharing from working correctly.
 You may reset these devices using the Airport Utility (for Apple devices) or simply unplugging them for a few seconds.